MFI (retailer): History

 MFI Retail gained a new rival in October 1987, when Swedish furniture retailer IKEA began trading in Britain, and expanded over the coming years.
 Soon afterwards, DIY retail giant B&Q expanded into the furniture market, and emerged as a surprise new rival for the business.
 Despite this, the MFI Group was still expanding in November 2002, when it took over Sofa Workshop.

 During 2004 to 2005, serious and highly publicised IT problems affecting customers damaged MFI Retail's credibility, and the finance director and chief operating officer left the Group.

 By 2005, it was clear that MFI Retail's fortunes were declining.
 Despite the British economy still being strong and recession not even on the horizon, it was reported that sales for 2005 had fallen to £742 million compared to £854 million in 2003.
 In September 2006, the MFI Retail business was acquired by Merchant Equity Partners for £1 after which the parent company changed its name to Galiform.

-In December 2006, Argos overtook MFI as the United Kingdom's largest furniture retailer.
+Anecdotally, it was said in September 2006 that one in three Sunday lunches in the United Kingdom were cooked in a kitchen from MFI, and 60% of British children were conceived in a bedroom from MFI.

+In September 2007, MFI Retail was forced to withdraw a television advert featuring a woman slapping her husband in the face twice and shouting at him for leaving the toilet seat up.
+Those complaining felt that the advert trivialised the issue of domestic violence against men.
+The ASA concluded that it "was likely to cause serious or widespread offence to viewers and could be seen to condone intimidation, domestic violence and aggression as an acceptable way to resolve issues".
+The ASA went as far as to state that "it could also cause social, moral or psychological harm to children" and they were "concerned that it had been broadcast at all".
+As a result, the advertisement was banned.

 MFI Retail was the subject of a second management buyout in September 2008, but by this stage the British economy was sliding into recession, unemployment was rising and retail sales were falling.
 MFI's future was looking bleak.

 Early on 25 November 2008, the BBC first reported the possibility of MFI Retail going into administration, with MFI desiring a three-month rent free period from landlords.
 Later the following day, it was announced that no agreement could be reached and PropertyWeek reported that Menzies Corporate Restructuring had been appointed as administrators.
 On 26 November 2008, after a board meeting MFI went into administration.
-The company was unable to confirm what would happen to consumers with pending orders.

 On 19 December 2008, all 111 MFI stores were closed with the loss of 1,200 jobs.